ankitects/anki-manual/src/searching.md

 <!-- toc -->

 Anki's Browse screen and the Filtered Deck feature use a common method of searching for specific cards/notes.
-This method is also used in the search bar below "FSRS parameters" field.
+This method can also be used to adjust the scope of FSRS optimization.

 ## Simple searches